Insight

 Think about it.

 What usually happens when someone says that the interns have arrived is that you hastily give them something to work on for a day, while you figure out what to really give them.
 Despite your best intentions to want to support and mentor young people, you start to think of the intern as more of a liability while you have that big project deadline looming.
 And next time that your HR manager asks if you’d like an intern, you are more likely to pass.
-Of course there are plenty of one off examples of exceptional students who come into an internship and blow everyone away.
-Or of managers who have the time and patience to support an intern and take them under their wing.
+Of course there are plenty of one off examples of exceptional students who come into an internship and blow everyone away -- or of managers who have the time and patience to support an intern and take them under their wing.
 But these are exceptions to the rule.

 When considering the revamped Externship we discussed earlier, we have to look beyond general proclamations that “companies should build a bridge with higher education” or only listen to managers praising their internship programs filled with Harvard, Stanford, and Penn interns saying that in-person internships are the only effective approach.
-We have to look at the average situation.
+We have to look at the average situation at scale.
 We have to think about win-win scenarios.
 We have to think about incentives.
 We have to consider human psychology.
 We have to acknowledge the harsh realities of a free market system.

 Imagine spending less time than it takes to manage one full-time intern, while getting the collective wisdom of hundreds of externs.
 It’s 1/10 the input for 100x the output.

-Most of the work is on the front end – scoping the project and expectations.
-This does require some effort and foresight, something a lot of employees may normally skimp on with interns, which leads to misunderstanding.
-But the outcome is having aligned expectations.
-Besides that, the employee manager just needs to show up every other week with students as a kind of “guest lecturer” to talk about the project, the goals, the company, and answer questions.
-Basically, it’s the fun part!
-Behind the scenes, program managers and teaching assistants are taking the burden off of employees by answering all the little questions that come up from students, from how to use a tool to the best way to conduct analysis.
-In addition, students are getting trained by curriculum designed specifically with the project objectives in mind.
+Once project goals are defined, the employee manager just needs to show up every other week with externs as a kind of “guest lecturer” to talk about the project, the goals, the company, and answer questions (the fun part!).
+Behind the scenes, program managers and teaching assistants are taking the burden off of employees by answering all the little questions that come up from externs, from how to use a tool to the best way to conduct a particular analysis.
+In addition, students are getting trained by curriculum designed specifically with the project objectives in mind but also with replicable skill building in mind.

-The key is to build an experience that is structured enough to provide repeatability, and scalability, and quality outcomes for both companies and students without burdening busy employees.
+The key is to build an experience that is structured enough to provide repeatability, scalability, and quality outcomes for both companies and students without burdening busy employees.

 Why Remote Externships Work for Companies